Hill and Moorland Leader Training

-At the end of the course you will receive detailed individual feedback on any areas that you may need to improve on together with an action plan and a realistic timetable to assessment.
+At the end of the course you will have the opportunity to receive detailed individual feedback on your strengths any areas that you may need to improve on.
+This is done together with generating an action plan and identifying a realistic timetable to assessment.

 The Hill and Moorland Leader training course is largely practical in nature although we undertake several theoretical exercises.
 There is significant emphasis on navigation and group management to deliver a safe and enjoyable hill experience.
 Navigation in particular is an area looked at in detail on the assessment and often where candidates struggle.

 We offer the below as a guide to what we will cover.
 We don’t specify exactly what we do each day as a good mountain professional matches the objectives for the day with the weather and other factors.
 Discussing what we do on a day allows us to explore this important decision making skill of leading in the hills.

 Day 1 – After an introduction to the Hill and Moorland Leader training course, we look at individual equipment and cover some navigation techniques before heading out around the local area to put these skills into practice.
 During the journey we look at how to dynamically risk assess and manage hazards and will discuss different approaches required for different types of groups.
 In the evening, after a theory session on the weather and weather forecasts, we will plan a hill day for a notional group.